giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 By adding `src/**/*.d.ts`, we tell TypeScript to add `global.d.ts` to the type checking, and now if we type check our file using `npm test`, it completes with no error.

-`global.d.ts` is a nice escape hatch because you can use any type script type definitions in there.
+`.d.ts` files are a nice escape hatch because you can use any type script type definitions in them.
-We'll be using it later for some advanced TypeScript stuff.
+We'll be using them later for some advanced TypeScript stuff.

 ## Advanced Typescript